 - Dice the carrot, onion, and celery.
 Then cut the chicken into 1 inch pieces and set aside.

-- Heat olive oil in a large pot over medium high heat.
+- Heat olive oil in a large stock pot over medium-high heat.
 Add the diced carrot, onion, and celery.
-Cook until the onion becomes translucent then add the thyme.
+Cook until the onion becomes translucent then add the dried thyme.

 - Cook the orzo according to the package.
 Then drain the water out and set aside.

-- Add the cut chicken to the sautéed vegetables and cook until the chicken is fully cooked.
+- Add the chopped chicken to the sautéed vegetables and cook until the chicken is fully cooked.
 (About 6 minutes)

 - Add the salt, pepper, and lemon juice.
 The amount of salt can be adjusted to your liking.

-- Lastly, add fresh spinach and remove the soup from heat.
+- Lastly, add fresh spinach and remove the soup from the heat.

 Nutrition